Here are 10 common reasons why you might suck at double-unders, along with some tips to help you get better...

 If you're going after your double-unders with the same attitude you would use in a fist fight, you're not going to make much progress.
 Pick up the rope you tossed...take a deep breath...relax...smile...and try again.

 7. You jump too high!

-When you first start trying to do double-unders, you'll have to use a higher jump to make it happen, but as you practice, you'll need less and less of a jump to clear your rope.
+When you first start trying to do double-unders, a high, sloooowww jump is great while you figure out your rhythm.
+You'll need to use that higher jump to make the magic happen, but as you practice, you'll need less and less of a jump to clear your rope.

 8. Your rope is too long.

 Having a long rope allows you to continue to have bad form.
 If your arms are sticking out on each side like you're about to take flight, you're jumping in a very inefficient position.
 Holding your arms out to the side leads to more shoulder and arm fatigue...which leads to less precision...which leads to a lower PR.

 Give yourself some grace!
 The last time you jumped rope, you were probably in elementary school, so don't expect to go into this whole double-under thing like a boss.
 Be OK with sucking at double unders for a while.